388 Bridge Street

 388 Bridge Street is a 590-foot residential high-rise skyscraper in Downtown Brooklyn, within New York City.
 It contains 378 market rate units, mixed between 234 rentals and 144 condominiums.
 The building was originally under construction as an all condominium tower before the 2000s real estate crash and subsequent Great Recession.
 Construction halted from 2008 to 2012 due to the recession, but resumed in 2013.

 When topped out in 2013, it was the tallest building in Brooklyn, passing the four-year-old Brooklyner, until it, too, was passed by AVA DoBro.
-388 Bridge Street is now the fourth-tallest in Brooklyn.
+388 Bridge Street is now the eighth-tallest in Brooklyn.